singer-io/getting-started/README.md

 › python tap_ip.py | target-gsheet -c config.json
 ```

+### Tap Template

+The python-based [singer-tap-template] provides some skeleton code for a new tap, so you can spend less time on setup and more time coding!

 ## Additional Resources

 Join the [Singer Slack channel] to get help from members of the Singer